amandakonet/ulmfit/README.md

 ## Discussion 1
 How might a slanted triangular learning rate scheduler be useful in fine-tuning?
 (Note: we are just speculating because the authors did not provide their own intuition!)
 * Recall: This scheduler starts the learning rate off very small, slowly increasing it until it reaches a max, and then decreases it even more slowly.
-* *Hint: At the beginning of fine-tuning, we're introducing new vocabulary or re-defining existing vocab.
+* *Helper Question: At the beginning of fine-tuning, we're introducing new vocabulary or re-defining existing vocab.
 Would this make error (cost) high or low?
 How does that affect training?)*

 ## Discussion 2
-How could this framework be improved or updated with more current innovations? (*Hint: how could we involve transformers?*)
+What are potential disadvantages with this method?
+* Recall: This method uses LSTMS and word-based tokenization.
+What disadvantages come with these?

 ## Discussion 3
+How could this framework be improved or updated with more current innovations?
+Is there a point considering how transformers have taken over NLP?
+*Helper Question: how could we involve transformers?

 ## Resource Links